 At the moment, there are five casinos operating within Maryland's borders, with the oldest opening in 2010.
 Time flies by so quickly that, for many of you out there, it probably feels like it was just 2010 yesterday, so Maryland's casinos aren't old by any stretch of the imagination.
 Their oldest casino is the Hollywood Casino in Perryville.
 This is a location that has tons of slot machines, table games, and more.
 They also have brand new locations, such as the Horseshoe Casino in Baltimore.
 This is a huge location with over 2,500 slot machines, 120 table games, and a gigantic poker room that's themed after the World Series of Poker (WSOP), and it even has some professional poker players who stop by occasionally.
 Perhaps the city's most popular casino is Maryland Live, located in Hanover.
 This is a gargantuan casino, in the context of state-based casinos, and it opened in three phases just to get it done.
 The 3,200 slot phase opened first in 2011, with another 1,500 machines added in 2012.
 In 2013, another addition hit Maryland Live and it got some table games.
 Just last year, a two-story poker room opened up in the casino, making it one of the go-to destinations of the entire state.

 And if these casinos aren't enough to satisfy Marylanders, then the MGM Grand was just awarded a license last year to open up shop in the state, with a casino that is estimated to cost $925 million!
 Slated to open its doors in 2016, this casino will easily rival a Vegas casino and feature every type of option you could imagine for a casino.
 You can also find horse racing and sports betting in Maryland, though they're in limited supply.
 What's most popular in the state is slots, table games and poker rooms.
-It stands to reason that despite the state licensed options, many players will still prefer the convenience of online gambling and the option of legal sports betting, which can be legally enjoyed through licensed offshore gambling sites.
+It stands to reason that despite the state licensed options, many players will still prefer the convenience of online gambling and the option of legal sports betting, which can be legally enjoyed through certified offshore gambling sites.

 Baltimore's Big Two